 - Western Australia: Mainly in the South West

 It is recommended to have a car to work on a dairy farm since you will need transportation to go to town and do your shopping.
 In addition, your accommodation, although on the farm, may also be too far to walk to work.

 - Old clothes, you can also buy second-hand clothes;

 - Cap or hat to avoid cow poo.

 Most farms provide gloves and aprons to their employees.
 Also, some places that regularly hire backpackers may have surplus clothing or even rubber boots for you to use.
 You must remember that everything you’ll use for this job will end up in a bin later on!

 What can you expect from a dairy farm job in Australia

 You will need a good understanding of English to succeed in the essence of the job.
 Unless you are an expert in the dairy sector, it can be difficult to understand the new vocabulary.
 At the beginning, my level of English wasn’t good enough to understand all the concepts required for the job.
-Most employers will therefore check that your bilingualism is sufficient.
+Most employers will therefore check that your english is good enough.